Giorgio Tavecchio

-Giorgio Tavecchio (born July 16, 1990), nicknamed "Italian Ice", is a placekicker for the Barcelona Dragons of the European League of Football.
-He was born in Milan, Italy and was signed as an undrafted free agent by the San Francisco 49ers in 2012.
-He played his collegiate career at the University of California-Berkeley.
+Giorgio Tavecchio (born July 16, 1990), nicknamed "Italian Ice", is an Italian professional football placekicker for the Milano Seamen of the European League of Football (ELF).
+He played college football for the California Golden Bears and signed with the San Francisco 49ers as an undrafted free agent in 2012.
+Tavecchio has also been a member of the Green Bay Packers, Oakland Raiders, Atlanta Falcons, Los Angeles Wildcats, Tennessee Titans, and Barcelona Dragons.